raul23/chess-ai/README.rst

 `:information_source:`

- I am still using the pieces and chessboard images from `ChessJs <https://github.com/Jexan/ChessJs>`_
+ I am using the pieces and chessboard images from `ChessJs <https://github.com/Jexan/ChessJs>`_

  .. raw:: html